Thorn Gamma 3

 Lantern acquired in February 2021.

 This lantern was one of two that were situated in the Market Place area in the Derbyshire village of Crich.
-At the time of writing, the other example continues in service, but this one was removed when its column failed a structural test that the local Parish Council instigated, requiring a new column to be installed.
+This one was removed when its column failed a structural test that the local Parish Council instigated, requiring a new column to be installed.
 Owing to parked cars being in the way, two previous attempts to replace the column were thwarted, but it was very much "third time lucky", and the column was removed successfully in mid-February 2021, with the lantern (and its control gear) being saved into the Collection; thank you to the contractors for doing this - I hope that the chocolate Digestives were acceptable!
 Several examples of the Gamma 3 existed on Derby's East Street for many years until refurbishment of the street in the late 2000s saw them removed.
+Two further examples, fitted to 5 m columns, existed in the 'Duckworth Square' shopping precinct in the City Centre, until this was demolished earlier in the same decade.
 Thus, the one surviving example in Crich is now the last known Gamma 3 on a public road in Derbyshire.
 Outside of this area, another notable Gamma 3 installation was at BBC Television Centre in London, where multiple examples were installed on the roadway at the front of the building (being fitted to the same columns that supported Gamma One fluorescent lanterns when the complex opened in 1960) prior to the site's redevelopment in the mid-2010s.

 The lantern is seen here in August 2011.
 An archival photograph taken from a similar angle shows that a 15 ft cast iron column supporting a two-way ESLA lantern was installed in roughly the same position in the past.
 The classic K6 red telephone box also features in the photograph; as does the nearby signpost (seen here prohibiting parking between the hours of "1 A.M. and 6 A.M."), although the pole was painted black and white back then, and also supported a Parking sign.